bugmark/website/notes/jekyll_structurev2.md

-This is the proof of concept for incorporating blocks of Markdown text into the website, as discussed previously:
+This is the proof of concept for incorporating blocks of Markdown text into the website.

 I've included a _pages directory in the Jekyll structure, which has the following markdown files.